George Orley Student Advocate Award

 This award is named in honor of the memory of George Orley, who sadly lost his battle with depression in 2013, just before his junior year at the University of Michigan.
 It’s made possible through the generous support of his parents, Randy and Diane Orley of Bloomfield Hills, Michigan, along with his siblings, Amanda and Sam.

-Two outstanding student advocates were recognized at the 2024 Depression on College Campuses Conference.
+Two outstanding student advocates were recognized at the 2025 Mental Health on College Campuses Conference.
 Learn more about their inspiring work.